All Passengers issued with a Ticket for carriage by air on Airlink will have a Contract of

 • Kimberley (Note a ZAR200 fee for loading and ZAR200 fee for offloading per hunting rifle and shot gun.
 No fee to be paid for service at CPT, only in Kimberley where service is facilitated by a private and suitably licensed individual)

 • Port Elizabeth

-Unfortunately, the Airline are prohibited from transporting firearms to the following destinations -
+NOTE: the Airline is prohibited from transporting rifles to George.

 Only five (5) kilograms of ammunition is allowed per Passenger.
 Ammunition will never be carried in the cabin or flight deck of the aircraft.
 Ammunition must be packed separately from the firearm case.
 Securing of handgun and/or rifle cases and/or ammunition cases may not be done with cable ties/tie wraps.
 They shall at all times be secured by a sturdy and robust lock.